SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

 We realize that the 7-node will have the same AUP as the F-node of the previous tree, same for the 8-node and the G-node.

-The inverse of AUP is DUP which stands for Descendant Unique Path which is basically computed by reading the AUP in reverse, here is the DUP of the G-node: `(3 0 1)`.
+The inverse of the AUP is the DUP which stands for the Descendant Unique Path which is basically computed by reading the AUP in reverse, here is the DUP of the G-node: `(3 0 1)`.

 The reason why we have both DUPs and AUPs is simply that it's easier to compute directly the AUP of a node and convert it to a DUP.